jaomaijm/MSIN0097_Code_WCXK2/README.md

 - **Source**: [UCI Machine Learning Repository — Bank Marketing](https://archive.ics.uci.edu/ml/datasets/bank+marketing)
 - **File**: `bank-full.csv` (45,211 records, 17 features, semicolon-delimited)
 - **Target**: `y` — whether the client subscribed to a term deposit (`yes` / `no`)
+- For reproducibility, the dataset is loaded directly from the repository using a raw GitHub link rather than storing a local copy in the execution environment.

 ## Project Structure
 ```